Diamond–Dybvig model: Nash equilibria of the model

 This means that even healthy banks are potentially vulnerable to panics, usually called bank runs.
 If a depositor expects all other depositors to withdraw their funds, then it is irrelevant whether the banks' long term loans are likely to be profitable; the only rational response for the depositor is to rush to take his or her deposits out before the other depositors remove theirs.
 In other words, the Diamond–Dybvig model views bank runs as a type of self-fulfilling prophecy: each depositor's incentive to withdraw funds depends on what they expect other depositors to do.
 If enough depositors expect other depositors to withdraw their funds, then they all have an incentive to rush to be the first in line to withdraw their funds.

-In theoretical terms, the Diamond–Dybvig model provides an example of an economic game with more than one Nash equilibrium.
-If depositors expect most other depositors to withdraw only when they have real expenditure needs, then it is rational for all depositors to withdraw only when they have real expenditure needs.
-But if depositors expect most other depositors to rush quickly to close their accounts, then it is rational for all depositors to rush quickly to close their accounts.
-Of course, the first equilibrium is better than the second (in the sense of Pareto efficiency).
-If depositors withdraw only when they have real expenditure needs, they all benefit from holding their savings in a liquid, interest-bearing account.
-If instead everyone rushes to close their accounts, then they all lose the interest they could have earned, and some of them lose all their savings.
-Nonetheless, it is not obvious what any one depositor could do to prevent this mutual loss.